Resources on Teaching

 Many titles are also available for purchase from the Duquesne Barnes & Noble book store.
 These select books are located on the “CTE recommended” shelves.

-Many chapters from Tools for Teaching (Barbara Gross Davis, Jossey-Bass, 1993) are available online.
-The 2nd edition is available for loan from CTE.
+The 2nd edition of Tools for Teaching (Barbara Gross Davis, Jossey-Bass, 1993) is also a helpful resource and is available for loan from CTE.

 Newsletters and Papers